georgiee/coding-for-kids/slides.md

 ---
 ^ In the end kids really love that game, collaborate and understand the limits of a machine

-^ They also understand the requirement of exact commands
+^ They also understand the requirement of exact commands.

-^ and to put one command after another - just like in programming.
+^ And to put one command after another - just like in programming.

 ![fill](images/03-how/haba-robot.jpg)